aw31/Charon/README.md

 Charon is a virtual judge server that uses Codeforces infrastructure for grading.

 ## Usage Notes
-Charon relies on the following libraries:
+Charon relies on the following libraries/applications:
+* Firefox
 * Flask
 * Flask-Login
 * Flask-SQLAlchemy
 * Flask-WTF
-* PhantomJS
 * Selenium
+* xvfbwrapper